 Our favourite rooms

 The stylishly curvaceous infinity-edged pool overlooks the caldera sea.
 You can sup a smoothie or a cocktail from the Aura pool bar, admiring the oceanic panorama from the comfort of your calico sunlounger.
+For music lovers, each lounger features built-in speakers.
 There’s a second, unheated pool – open 8am to 8pm – by Captain's Lounge.

 The Asian Spa has two elegant treatment rooms, where guests can be pampered with a therapeutic massage, cleansing scrub or rejuvenating facial.
 There's a fitness centre with fantastic views and ample equipment to get your pulse pumping, including treadmills, bikes, benches and fitness balls.

 Heidi Klein swimwear and comfy shoes to negotiate Oia’s cobbled alleys.
 Keep something warm in reserve in case the evenings get gusty.

 Nab a bed by the pool to make the most of the clement Aegean breeze.